bkies23/bkies23/README.md

      of a right triangle, at what distances does the ray of light strike the surface as it approaches 90 degrees, in particular, at what distance just before it is at 90 degrees and perpendicular to the surface?

-     I had to experiment with GridBag layout in order for panel components to display proportionately with window resizing.
+     I had to experiment with GridBag layout on this one in order for panel components to display proportionately with window resizing.
 It uses the tangent funcion to compute the various distances.

      Ratios:
      This is one of two programs that involves aspects of the Covid-19 pandemic.
-This one looks at the lack of U.S. leadership and uses a ratio to show the difference in how South Korea handled the crisis.
+This one looks at the lack of U.S. leadership and leads to a ratio which shows how South Korea's handling of the crisis aved lives.

-     The program uses three timers: One for text that displays across the screen, one for a counter of American lives lost, and on for a picture frame of images from the pandemic.
+     The program uses three timers: One for script that displays across the screen, one for a counter of the American lives lost, and one for a picture frame of images from the pandemic.
+There are six pages and each page has its own class.